sipcapture/homer-view-react/proxy/README.md

 ```

 ### Usage
-Direct your client at the Proxy port using an `HEPIC EXPORT LINK`.
-Any other request will be rejected.
+Direct your unauthenticated client at the Proxy port.